Scanning For Dark Matter Subhalos in Hubble Space Telescope Imaging of 54 Strong Lenses: Discussion

 \subsection{Improving Other Aspects of Lens Models}

-We found a total of 12 false positives due to an inadequate lens light subtraction and seven due to inadequate source resolution.
-Neither of these are hugely problematic -- we identified and removed them in this study with simple changes to the imaging data and masks, which are also employed by other studies \citep{Vegetti2014, Ritondale2019a}.
+The evidence favouring a DM subhalo decreased by more than $10$ when: (i) residuals from an inadequate lens light subtraction were removed in 12 out of 54 lenses; (ii) the source reconstruction resolution was increased in 7 out of 54 lenses.
+We identified this by refitting each lens with simple changes to the imaging data and masks, similar to those used by other studies \citep{Vegetti2014, Ritondale2019a}.
 Improving {\tt PyAutoLens} to mitigate these systematics is also straight forward, for example using more flexible lens light models (e.g. basis functions \citealt{Tagore2016}) and optimizing the code to reconstruct sources at higher resolution.